This Disney’s Riviera Resort review for a family of five is your full guide to what to expect at the Walt Disney World resort hotel.

 When we checked-in we were given a guide to all the daily activities that you could do at the Disney resort.
 Some of the activities are included with your stay and others require an upcharge.

-They have daily lawn games, campfire marshmallow roast, movies under the stars, and children story time.
-There is also a Riviera Grand Prix where the kids can build their own car and race them.
+- Riviera Grand Prix- kids can build their own car and race them.
 Thirty minutes before the pool opens there is a morning Regatta race to see who has the fastest ship in the Mediterranean.

 The Skyliner runs from multiple Disney World resorts, and Epcot and Hollywood Studios.
 The scavenger hunt is a self-led adventure throughout the resorts where guests follow clues and race against time.

 Disney World Rivera Resort has a large emphasis on art.
-You can find it through the resort with photos and paintings and there are also activities like Paint Your Own Animation Cell ($), Paintings on the Riviera ($), and the Art Scavenger Hunt.
+You can find it through the resort with photos and paintings and there are also activities like Paint Your Own Animation Cell (for a fee), Paintings on the Riviera (for a fee), and the Art Scavenger Hunt(free).

 Art Scavenger Hunt at Disney World Riviera Resort